 The products of skilled beadworkers became even more important as more Americans chose to spend their vacations traveling in the United States.
 Automobiles took tourists to reservations and nearby cities where tourists became customers for American Indian women’s beadwork.
 (See Image 19) Tourists purchased moccasins, toy-sized tipis, and dolls.
 (See Image 20) They sometimes bought more elaborate pieces such as beaded shirts.

 Document 2: Buffalo Bird Woman on The Cloud Stone

-Why is this important?Beadwork was an important economic skill that Native American women learned from older women and passed on to their daughters and other young women.
+Why is this important?Beadwork was an important economic skill that American Indian women learned from older women and passed on to their daughters and other young women.
 Before the reservation era, a skilled beadworker could sell her work to others in her village in exchange for meat or horses.
 During the reservation era, beading took on new significance as a source of cash income.
 Cash was necessary to purchase food, clothing, tools, and household objects.
 The cash income earned by beadworkers replaced traditional forms of economic activity such as hunting and gardening.

 Today, both men and women apply beads to objects that are both artistic and practical.
 Beadwork is still an important skill.
 Skilled beadworkers sell decorated objects to visitors and offer beautifully decorated pieces as gifts.
 Beading is a tradition that has been adapted as circumstances changed for American Indians.
 Even though styles, tools, and even the beads have changed, beading is a way that modern American Indians connect with the traditions of their past.